Nikodemek18/wyre-wallet-partners/README.md

 7) Finally, confirm with the Wyre team who will review your pull request.
 Once your pull request is merged, your landing page will be live at https://partners.sendwyre.com/#[your-landing-page].

+# Using query parameters
+Query parameters can be passed into any landing page, and the widget will autopopulate with the query parameters as long as:
+- The query parameters do not attempt to override a default setting of the landing page
+- The query parameters do not attempt to override a user web3 wallet connected to the landing page

+The following query parameters are accepted:
+- `sourceAmount`: Populates the "Buy Amount" field in the widget
+- `destCurrency`: populates the cryptocurrency to buy field in the widget
+- `dest`: populates the destination address of the currency to purchase
+- `paymentMethod`: populates the payment method.
+You may use `apple-pay` or `google-pay`

+Note - query parameters must come *before* the anchor tag in the url

 # Currently Live Pages

 Currently live pages can be found at: `https://partners.sendwyre.com/#`